| What is my company worth? What are the ratios used by analysts to determine

 focus investors on the internal operations of the company and

+its future.
 The discounted cash flow method can be applied in

 six distinct steps.
 Since the method is based on forecasts, a